 Gardner Bay, Ecuador

-Española is the southernmost of the Galápagos chain, and though the island is rugged and remote, that’s a big part of its charm.
-There are no hotels here, so you’ll have to stay on nearby San Cristóbal, and most day-trippers make a stop at Gardner Bay, a pristine, coral-sand beach that’s populated by a colony of sea lions.
-The playful animals will often join swimmers and snorkelers in the surf, and because the water is so gin-clear, you can watch their aquatic acrobatics underwater.
-Equally inquisitive are the endemic Hood mockingbirds that live on shore; they’re so fearless around humans that they’ll often land on visitors’ heads or shoulders in search of a snack!
+Española is the southernmost of the Galápagos chain, and although the island is rugged and remote, that’s a big part of its charm.
+There are no hotels here, so you’ll have to stay on nearby San Cristóbal, and most day-trippers make a stop at Gardner Bay, a pristine, coral-sand beach populated by a colony of sea lions.
+The playful animals will often join swimmers and snorkelers in the surf, and because the water is gin-clear, you can watch their aquatic acrobatics underwater.
+Equally inquisitive are the endemic Hood mockingbirds that live on shore.
+They’re so fearless around humans, they’ll often land on visitors’ heads or shoulders in search of a snack.

 The sand on Whitehaven Beach is almost purely silica, giving it a soft, cool texture and bright-white appearance.